sclorg/s2i-python-container/3.9-minimal/README.md

 Because the minimal and full images work similarly, we document here only the differences and limitations of the minimal container image.
 For the documentation of common features see the [full container image docs](https://github.com/sclorg/s2i-python-container/tree/master/3.9).

-The Python 3.9 minimal container image is currently considered a tech-preview and only available in the quay.io.
+The Python 3.9 minimal container image is currently considered a tech-preview and only available on quay.io.
 The image is built on top of the [Red Hat Universal Base Image 8 Micro image](https://catalog.redhat.com/software/containers/ubi8-micro/601a84aadd19c7786c47c8ea) and therefore uses the RPM packages from Red Hat Enterprise Linux, the same that are used by Python 3.9 supported container image and are part of the [UBI registry](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image).